Impakter

 Precedents in international relations are shaped by narrative as much as by laws.
 When a powerful government decides alone to take, and does take unilateral action to undermine another country, and in this case implicitly to remove a government, the asserted justification for its actions becomes part of the rules for others.

 Although President Trump mentioned a “full blockade,” that language probably overstates current U.S. actions.
 Moreover, Taiwan’s political and legal status is fundamentally distinct from Venezuela’s internal political dynamics, which are those of a recognized sovereign state and United Nations member.
-This differing legal status, levels of international recognition, and the profound geopolitical implications of the Taiwan Strait, the narrow channel of the Pacific Ocean separating China from Taiwan, make a possible Chinese blockade of Taiwan distinguishable in crucial ways from the current Venezuelan situation.
+This differing legal status, levels of international recognition, geography, and other factors make a possible Chinese blockade of Taiwan distinguishable in crucial ways from the current Venezuelan situation.
+That said, the erosion of the rules-based international framework applicable to blockades will make it easier for the PRC and other countries to engage in hostile acts.
+That is a real and present danger.

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Cover Photo: USS Sampson (DDG 102).
 Cover Photo Credit: U.S. Pacific Fleet.